Sweet Dreams (Beyoncé song): Reception

 Rolling Stone found similarities between the video for "Sweet Dreams", Kanye West's video for "Paranoid" (2009) and the cover artworks of English rock band Yes.
 Canadian magazine Dose also compared the video with "Paranoid" due to their similar dream sequences.
-Vicki Lutas of the BBC did not appreciate the first 30 seconds of the video, writing that "the dark, horror-type music, the pumping heartbeat, the equally spooky lullaby, the screech of an electric guitar", gave her the impression that she was watching "some [19]80s magician, with a Knowles soundtrack".
+Vicki Lutas of the BBC did not appreciate the first 30 seconds of the video, writing that "the dark, horror-type music, the pumping heartbeat, the equally spooky lullaby, the screech of an electric guitar", gave her the impression that she was watching "some [19]80s magician, with a Beyoncé soundtrack".
 However, she complimented the rest of the video writing that "things (thankfully) move away from the Hallowe'en cheese and into familiar Beyoncé territory (right from the fact it's proper [19]80s pop through to the video essentially being 'Single Ladies' with Beyoncé and 2 dancers)".
-Lutas concluded that the video might not be remembered for long or hailed as Beyoncé's finest and more memorable work, but it remains one of the best music videos from Knowles she has seen since "Crazy in Love".
+Lutas concluded that the video might not be remembered for long or hailed as Beyoncé's finest and more memorable work, but it remains one of the best music videos from Beyoncé she has seen since "Crazy in Love".
 Nick Levine of Digital Spy compared the dancing moves in the video with those in "Single Ladies".

 It was ranked at number 13 on BET's Notarized: Top 100 Videos of 2009 countdown.
 Tamar Anitai of MTV placed the video at number three on his list of the best five videos of 2009, wrote that it "isn't just another high-fashion look at Beyoncé", and continued, "It's the dark yin to the brighter, lighter fare of 'Single Ladies.'
 This is a 360-degree look at Beyoncé's life: Beyoncé the woman, Sasha Fierce the performer, and the powerful force that occupies the spaces in between."
 In 2013, John Boone and Jennifer Cady of E!
-Online placed the video at number ten on their list of Knowles' ten best music videos, praising Knowles' sexy robotic look.
+Online placed the video at number ten on their list of Beyoncé's ten best music videos, praising Beyoncé's sexy robotic look.